dahas/node_pwa_boilerplate/Readme.md

 ##### HTML

-You find the HTML files in the "views" folder.
-Don´t let the file extension "ejs" confuse you.
-If you like to break your layout into pieces, put those pieces in the "partials" subfolder.
-Markers and partials are parsed with the EJS template engine.
+Put all HTML files directly into the **public** folder.
+Do not use subfolders.

 ##### CSS

-Check out the "sass" folder and the scss files named with "_custom".
+Check out the **sass** folder and the scss files named with "_custom".
 Put your custom styles into these files.

 ##### JS

-The main Javascript file is within the "src" folder.
-You can write your code and import modules using the ES6 syntax.
+The main Javascript file is within the **src** folder.
+You write your code there and import modules using the ES6 syntax.

 ##### Routing

-Routes are configured in app.js using the express framework.
+Routes are configured in `app.js` using the express framework.

+##### Manifest

+In `manifest.json` you set the name of your app.

 <hr>

-### Create icons and a manifest
+### Create icons

 Visit [realfavicongenerator.net](https://realfavicongenerator.net).
 Follow the instructions and replace the related images in the public folder with those from the zip file.
 Ignore the included manifest.
-Change the name of your app in 'manifest.json' which you find in the "public" folder.

 ### Use another CSS framework